underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-SERVER.md

 - screen-factor overrides
 - interpolation window

-These live in [cyberia-client](CYBERIA-CLIENT.md)'s compile-time defaults.
+These live in the client runtime's compile-time defaults.
 Per-instance presentation overrides are served by engine-cyberia at `GET /api/cyberia-client-hints/:instanceCode` and consumed directly by the client.
 The Go process never calls that endpoint.

 ### `sim_palette.go`